 Lamp Type ENERGY STAR Requirements Methods of Measurement and/or Reference Documents Supplemental Testing Guidance ANSI Standard Omnidirectional Lamps Refer to Section 1.1 for eligible ANSI standard lamp shapes Lamp luminous intensity distribution shall emulate that of the referenced incandescent lamp as follows: 80% of the luminous intensity measured values (candelas) shall vary by no more than 35% from the average of all measured values in the 0° to 130° zone.
+All measured values (candelas) in the 0° to 130° zone shall vary by no more than 60% from the average of all measured values in that zone.
 No less than 5% of total flux (zonal lumens) shall be emitted in the 130° to 180° zone.
 See Appendix A-1 for illustration.
 Measurement (solid-state): IES LM-79-08 Reference Document: ENERGY STAR Luminous Intensity Distribution Tool Sample Size: One unit.
 Lamp luminous intensity shall be measured about the lamp (polar) axis, in maximum increments of 22.5° from 0° to at least 180° about the polar axis.
-Within each vertical plane luminous intensity measurements shall be taken from 0° to at least 130° at 5° vertical angle increments (maximum).
+Within each vertical plane luminous intensity measurements shall be taken from 0° to 180° at 5° vertical angle increments (maximum).
 ANSI Standard Decorative Lamps Refer to Section 1.1 for eligible ANSI standard lamp shapes Lamp luminous intensity distribution shall emulate that of the referenced incandescent lamp as follows: No less than 5% of total flux (lumens) shall be emitted in the 110° to 180° zone.
 See Appendix A-2 for illustration.
 Sample Size: One unit.